resbaz/nectar-cloud-lessons/README.md

 I also forgot to, but should have, reminded everyone to shutdown their virtual machines at the end of the class.
 This should be added to the conclusion.

-A large number of people managed to get to the "homework" that I didn't expect them reach.
-This should hence be better documented.
-In the original scheme of things, this is intended to be its own 45 minute lesson.

-The password section and the external access sections should be put into their own lesson.
-They simply distract from the goal of these two, which is to get a VM up and running, and then to access it.

 Some diagrams showing the movement of the files as a VM is launched would be a good idea.
 I just used words, and although I got the point across this would make it easier and faster.